Soren64/Sokoban/README.md

 | `A`    | Box on Floor    | Box placed on normal floor        |
 | `1`    | Box on Goal     | Box correctly placed on a goal    |

+The first line of the file should include the level dimensions.
+Must match exactly or will cause issues.

 Controls
 Move player: Arrow keys or W/A/S/D